History and Philosophy of Science PhD Program Faculty

-Ellison's research and teach focus of research ethics and ethics education.
-She directs the School of Life Science Ethic Program, is an editor for the Online Ethics Center (onlineethics.org), and serves on the APPE board.
+Ellison's research and teaching focus on research ethics and ethics education.
+She directs the School of Life Science Ethics Program, is an editor for the Online Ethics Center (onlineethics.org), and serves on the APPE board.

-J. Benjamin Hurlbut is trained in the history of modern biomedical and life sciences.
+Hurlbut is trained in the history of modern biomedical and life sciences.
 His research lies at the intersection of science and technology studies, bioethics and political theory.

-Ann Kinzig looks at how humans shape and influence their natural environments and what this means for human health and Earth's ecosystems.
+Kinzig looks at how humans shape and influence their natural environments and what this means for human health and Earth's ecosystems.
 Her work focuses on ecosystem services and the resilience of natural-resource systems.

-Laubichler is a theoretical biologist and historian of science.
-He is the co-director of the ASU-SFI Center for Biosocial Complex Systems and associate director of ASU's Origins Project,
+Laubichler is a complex systems scientist, theoretical biologist and historian of science.
+He is director of the School of Complex Adaptive Systems and the Global Biosocial Complexity Initiative at ASU.

-Jane Maienschein and her team research embryology, genetics, and cell biology.
+Maienschein and her team research embryology, genetics, and cell biology.
 She specializes in the history and philosophy of biology and the way biology, bioethics and bio-policy play out in society.

-Ben A. Minteer is an environmental ethicist and conservation scholar who writes on species extinction, wilderness, zoos, and the evolution of American environmental thought and practice.
+Minteer is an environmental ethicist and conservation scholar who writes on species extinction, wilderness, zoos, and the evolution of American environmental thought and practice.

-Kathleen B. Pigg is a paleobotanist who studies fossil plants that are related to modern groups of conifers, ferns and woody hardwood trees.
+Pigg is a paleobotanist who studies fossil plants that are related to modern groups of conifers, ferns and woody hardwood trees.
 Her group studies the origin of plants of the temperate deciduous biome.